Careers Lead: Mrs P Hunter

 Information on the Careers education programme for individual year groups, or ‘schemes of work’, their aims and activities can be found by selecting the relevant year group pdf.

-Informed Choices is a Russell Group publication for Year 10 and 11 Students to assist with subject choices for Sixth form or College; these choices should relate to their future study and careers.
+Informed Choices is a Russell Group publication for Year 10 and 11 Students to assist with subject choices for Sixth form or College; these choices should relate to their future studies and careers.

 The site is designed to tackle social mobility, in that students and parents from all backgrounds can receive clear information when making subject choices and decisions.